 These were the words of my very first piano piece when I was five years old.
 Thinking back on this early memory, a traffic cop is the perfect analogy for how the spirit of God might be guiding, and directing Christians, who are navigating through this important intersection, in the life of the church.

 I know without a doubt, that I could not be “as fine a cop” as the One who sees beyond our current intersection.
 None of us are qualified to direct traffic flow!
 Only God’s spirit can do the job!
 But, as Christians, we spend a good deal of time thinking we are qualified to direct other people, on behalf of God.

-Church history reveals continuous splits and divisions which all occurred at major intersections in the church’s life.
-This time, however, something different is swirling in the spiritual air.
-Something more powerful is taking place—something that is larger than previous church divisions, greater than the Christian faith itself, and more complex than all major religions combined.
+Church history reveals continuous splits and divisions.
+Such divisions always occurred at major intersections in the church’s life.
+However, this time something different is swirling in the spiritual air.
+Something more powerful is taking place—something larger than previous church divisions, greater than the Christian faith itself, and more complex than all major religions combined.

 Make no mistake about it.